James Southerton: Playing style and career statistics

 Southerton's first-class career spanned from 1854 to 1879.
 He began his career as a batsman, but found little in the way of success in this role, both prior to and after he became a skilled bowler.
 Haygarth noted that he was an attacking batsman, while W. G. Grace wrote that Southerton seldom defended the ball, and was known to close his eyes when striking out.
 In 286 first-class matches, he would score 3,159 runs at an average of 9.02; he did not score a century during his career, only passing fifty on three occasions, with a highest score of 82.
 After a slow start as a bowler, he became, along with Alfred Shaw, the greatest slow bowler of the 1870s.
 As he progressed as a bowler, his arm at the point of release got higher and higher, so much so that his classification changed from a roundarm bowling to an overarm bowler.
+A. G. Steel later remarked that he could bowl consistently for hours "with only a very occasional variation from a perfect good length".
 Utilising the unprepared pitches of the era, he took 1,682 wickets at an average of 14.43 across his career; he took 192 five wicket hauls and ten-wickets in a match on 59 occasions.
 He had most success for Surrey, taking 995 wickets for the county.
 He also took 269 wickets for Sussex, in addition to 183 for the South.
 His bowling average was significantly higher when playing in the Gentlemen v Players match.
 He was noted to be a good fielder at slip, and across his career he took 215 catches, 109 of which came for Surrey.